team-friendo/signalboost/README.md

 Provide your server's domain name for the API:
 ```
-# Signalboost API service //  Used in Production mode only these should be the details of your production server
-# URL is used by the Boost cli as the default url for the API, overrode with -u to specify ngrok host locally.
+# Signalboost API service // URL is used by the Boost cli as the default url for the API when this file is called with the -e flag.

 SIGNALBOOST_HOST_URL=%FULL DOMAIN NAME FOR PROD SERVER%
 ```